People in my ear think I can do 13 things at once.

 It's frightening where our country is.

-But the Democrat Party, not just Obama, the Democrat Party and Liberals live off this emotional connection.
+But the Democrat Party, not just Obama, the Democrat Party and liberals live off this emotional connection.

-Here's what I would say to Obama.
+Well, just like Obama, here's what I would say to Obama.

 Obama thanks Danielle Ortega for not blaming him for what happened when he was only three months old.